mixeme/BananaPi-M2-Pro/README.md

 	+ Change line with `PermitRootLogin` to

 > PermitRootLogin yes
-4. Insert SD card to Banana and power on;
+4. Insert SD card to Banana Pi and power it on;
 5. Login as root (password `bananapi`);
 6. Start script
 ```